Course Credit 15 Hours/PDPs With an option to add 1 additional credit

 Written Reflection: This final 500-word reflection will requireparticipants to reflect on the course content and its future application.
 This task will be assessed using a specific rubric.

 We are excited to offer an optional (1) graduate credit for this course.
-Graduate credit is provided by Fitchburg State University and may be added by selecting the check box labeled “Grad Credit Fee” before clicking “Register.”
+Graduate credit may be added by selecting the check box labeled “Grad Credit Fee” before clicking “Register.”
 The cost of 1 graduate credit is $200 and may NOT be added after the start date of the course.
 If you select the graduate credit option, you will be required to submit a registration form at the start of your course.

 This course was possible thanks to the support of the Oak Foundation.